LegalComponents/IAuth/GitHubAnalytics/TransactiveDB.md

 **Intro**

 Overall, I think it's great to reach out to more potential partners and see what if any fit there may be.
 The worst that happens is probably just a little wasted time but even in that case we all learn more about other research and researchers which may be a good fit for future projects.
+Members of this collaboration team are invited to share questions, comments, etc on [Issue #4](https://github.com/HumanDynamics/LegalPhysics/issues/4).

 The process to establish when there is a good fit comes up a lot and I use a "Business, Legal and Technical" analysis to accomplish a quick sweep of the issues/options.
 Since Nader was able to get a meeting today on this topic with the researcher and there is apparently a dialog about a potential collaboration, I am using the opportunity to write down the approach.
 Eventually I want to reduce these and other factors to a form or wizard tool for use when doing "team formation" in my mass-scale MOOC and Personal Media Platform projects.
 For now, here is a quick and dirty example of the method and a rough initial demo of how it surfaces issues or options as seen from business, legal and technical vantage points: